How To File Chapter 7 Bankruptcy

 - You are having a bankruptcy lawyer represent you in your Chapter 7 case.

-Do You Qualify to File Chapter 7 or Chapter 13? and
+- Do You Qualify to File Chapter 7 or Chapter 13?

-ONCE YOU DECIDE ON CHAPTER 7, WHAT ARE THE STEPS INVOLVED?
+SHOULD YOU CHOOSE CHAPTER 7, WHAT ARE THE STEPS INVOLVED?

 Here are the steps for preparing to file a Chapter 7 case: